-WICHITA STATE UNIVERSITY NATIONAL INSTITUTE FOR AVIATION RESEARCH industry uses technologies to get the most relevant information regarding aircraft accidents and incidents for a large number of manned aircraft operations.
+WICHITA STATE UNIVERSITY

+UAS operations are expected to evolve towards vehicles with a range of automated functions that could be capable of delivering cargo and/ or routinely transporting passengers.
+In order to ensure that UAS operations are safe as they evolve, it is important to learn from past accidents and incidents.
+Currently, the aviation industry uses technologies to get the most relevant information regarding aircraft accidents and incidents for a large number of manned aircraft operations.
 One of these technologies is the Flight Data Recorder (FDR), which collects aircraft state and performance data.
 The second technology is the CVR, which collects communication to and LEAD from crewmembers.
 FDR and CVR-like capabilities will need to be used in UAS but certain adjustments due to operational requirements and constraints will need to be taken into consideration.
 The American National Standards Institute (ANSI) Unmanned Aircraft Systems Standardization Collaborative (UASSC) standardization roadmap v2.0 determined that there are knowledge gaps regarding flight data and voice recorders for UAS.
 Some of these gaps include size requirements based on the class of UAS, test procedures for crash survival, methods for recording data on the aircraft and control station, and the minimum data required.
 This project is intended to inform FAA decisions regarding data recorder technologies for UAS.
 This effort will inform FAA members writing FDR and CVR standards for UAS in industry accepted documents such as EUROCAE document ED-112B that is being revised at this time.
-It will also inform ASTM design standards will need to incorporate data for UAS that recorders into UAS designs.
+It will also inform ASTM design standards for UAS that will need to incorporate data recorders into UAS designs.